What type of PT degree is offered at GW?

 What occurs on interview day?

 Interviews are typically held on Friday or Saturday during the fall and early spring prior to the intended entry date.
 Interview sessions provide applicants an opportunity to meet prospective classmates, current students, faculty, and staff.
 Each interview day includes: a meet and greet session; a small group interview; a small group activity with prospective classmates; a small group discussion with current students; and a tour of the GW-Foggy Bottom campus.
 It is a great opportunity for you to get to know us and vice versa.
-Many of our students have reported that the interview (campus visit) significantly influenced their decision to attend GW.
+Many of our students have reported that the on-campus interview significantly influenced their decision to attend GW.

 Tuition and Financial Aid